microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/activitystatistics-get.md

 #### Response

-The following is an example of the response that gets activity statistics of a user for all activities for the last complete week.
-However, the following response only shows the first day's activities to shorten it for readability.
+The following example shows the activity statistics of a user for all activities for the last complete week.
+However, this response only shows the first day's activities to shorten for readability.

 > **Note:** The response object shown here might be shortened for readability.
 All the properties will be returned from an actual call.